cooloo9871/SelfSigned-RootCA/README.md

-create    create [domain] [IP] delete    delete all cert. test      verify the signature and validity of a digital certificate. expiry    check the expiration time of certificate.
+create    create [domain] [IP] delete    delete all cert. test      verify the signature and validity of digital certificate. expiry    check the expiration time of certificate.
 ```